jsiek/deduce/LinkedLists.md

 ## Correct Software via Write, Test, Prove

-We recommend a three step process to constructing correct software,
+We recommend a three step process to constructing correct software.

 1. Write down the specification and the code for a subcomponent, such as a function,
 2. Create tests for the function and run them (unit and property-based testing).